 Differences and specificities

-Use together for increased effectiveness
+Use together for enhanced effectiveness

 Laboratory analysis of didecyldimethylammonium chloride